enggei/nextgen/README.txt

 * If island node ask user if delete

 * Create motif for group of nodes and relations

-* Persist last db path used for auto open in ~/.nextgen/properties.json

 * More layers in BaseEditor, like PhotoShop :)